Upgrade DataStax Enterprise 6.8 to 6.9

 3. Spark Jobserver uses DSE custom version 8.0.4.45.
 Ensure that applications use the compatible Spark Jobserver API from the DataStax repository.

-If you have upgraded a DSE package installation, you can prevent future unintended upgrades.
+If you have upgraded a DSE package installation, then you can prevent future unintended upgrades by locking the package version:

 RHEL yum installations